 I am a writer working from my office in Santa Fe, New Mexico.
 (This website is named after a peak I can see from my window.)
-My newest book, The Cancer Chronicles: Unlocking Medicine's Deepest Mystery, has been published by Alfred A. Knopf in the United States and The Bodley Head in the UK.
+My ninth book, The Cancer Chronicles: Unlocking Medicine's Deepest Mystery, has been published by Alfred A. Knopf in the United States and The Bodley Head in the UK.
 I write a monthly column, "Raw Data," for the New York Times.

-My previous book, The Ten Most Beautiful Experiments, is out in paperback, and foreign rights have been sold in 15 languages.
-The Folio Society has published a special collector's edition.
 My books have been translated into Italian, German, French, Portuguese, Czech, Japanese, Polish, Swedish, Spanish, Korean, Chinese, Greek, and Thai with editions forthcoming in Turkish, Romanian, Russian, Bulgarian, Dutch, and Arabic.
 Two of them were shortlisted for the Royal Society book prize.

 Three of my articles for the Times have won the AAAS Science Journalism Award from the American Association for the Advancement of Science and one is included in The Best American Science Writing, edited by James Gleick.
 I've also written for National Geographic, Slate, Scientific American, Time, Wired, and The Atlantic.

 My essay The Books in the Basement is in the collection My Einstein: Essays by Twenty-four of the World's Leading Thinkers on the Man, His Work, and His Legacy.
 Two others, Worshipping in the Church of Einstein (or How I Found Fischbeck's Rule) and On the Trail of the Illuminati: A Journalist's Search for The Conspiracy That Rules the World, were published in the anthology Secrets of Angels and Demons.